Barn Cat Program

 Outdoor Cats for Your Barn, Shop or Property

 Our Barn Cat Program is designed to connect rough and tumble, sassy cats with individuals and families who can offer safe, outdoor homes.
-These cats are spayed or neutered, vaccinated, micro-chipped, and adopted to those who appreciate ‘working cats' for critter patrol and can provide a safe, appropriate environment such as a barn, stable, garage, or business.
+These cats are spayed or neutered, vaccinated, micro-chipped, and adopted to those who appreciate cats who work as critter patrol and can provide a safe, appropriate environment such as a barn, stable, garage, or business.

 Benefits of a Barn Cat